In This Article

 - IaaS VMs boot under customer-controlled keys and policies.
-You can audit their usage in your key vault whether by using cloud-native key management system or hybrid (bring our own key approach).
+You can audit their usage in your key vault whether by using a cloud-native key management system or hybrid (bring our own key approach).
 And in certain scenarios, there may be regulatory, policy, or technical reasons why you can’t store keys on a key management system provided by a public cloud service, thus you can hold your own key on-premises.

 If you are not using Azure Disk Encryption today, I highly recommend enabling encryption for maximum security.
 For more information about Azure Disk Encryption, please check the following article to get started.

-I was recently involved in enabling disk-encryption for several Azure IaaS Windows virtual machines and everything went smooth as expected.
+I was recently involved in enabling disk encryption for several Azure IaaS Windows virtual machines and everything went smooth as expected.

-The other day, I noticed that one of Windows VM with Standard A tier doesn’t start.
+The other day, I noticed that one of the Windows VM with Standard A tier doesn’t start.
 When I checked the Boot diagnostics, I found the following message:

-Plug in the USB drive that has the BitLocker key.
+Plugin the USB drive that has the BitLocker key.

-This problem may occur if the VM cannot locate the BitLocker Recovery Key (BEK) files to decrypt the encrypted disk, or if for some reasons, the BitLocker keys were deleted from the “Bek Volume” inside the VM.
+This problem may occur if the VM cannot locate the BitLocker Recovery Key (BEK) files to decrypt the encrypted disk, or if for some reason, the BitLocker keys were deleted from the “Bek Volume” inside the VM.

 The BitLocker encryption keys (BEK) are used to encrypt the OS boot volume and data volumes.
 BEKs are safeguarded in a key vault as secrets.
 Microsoft has a detailed document to troubleshoot BitLocker boot errors on an Azure VM here.
 If the BEK files were missing, you can simply stop and deallocate the VM, and then restart it.
 This operation forces the VM to retrieve the BEK file from the Azure Key Vault, and then put it on the encrypted disk.
-However, none of the solution mentioned in the troubleshooting guide worked for me…
+However, none of the solutions mentioned in the troubleshooting guide worked for me…

 Finding the cause

-After digging in the logs, I found out that this VM was automatically redeployed at midnight due to an unexpected failure on the host server in Azure datacenter!!!
+After digging in the logs, I found out that this VM was automatically redeployed at midnight due to an unexpected failure on the host server in the Azure datacenter!!!